Learning with Knole

 Knole offers an award-winning and diverse programme that supports education across the history, science, art, music and geography curriculum for all ages.
 Our experienced Children and Young People team can help you plan to get the most out of your visit, whether it is facilitated by us or delivered by you.
 We can also bring Knole to you, through our loan box and outreach programmes.

-Please note: We are currently taking bookings for the academic year 2021-2022, subject to government guidance and restrictions.
+Please note: We are currently taking bookings for the academic year 2021-2022.

 Knole is unique: an enormous medieval, Tudor and Jacobean mansion with a treasure trove of rare and precious items collected over hundreds of years.
 Set within the only remaining medieval deer park in Kent, there are plenty of opportunities to learn inside and out, engaging students of all ages whilst providing a fun day out too.

 We offer educational visits throughout the academic year, 5 days a week.
 You can choose from a full day (10am-2.30pm) or some workshops can be delivered on a half day visit (10am-12pm or 12.30pm-2.30pm).

 A summary of all the workshops on offer is below.
 Please do get in touch with our Children and Young People team at Knole to discuss your requirements further and enquire about dates.

 The following workshops are suitable for KS1 and KS2 students and can be run as a full day or half day session.
 A full day workshop costs £6 per student and a half day workshop costs £4.50 per student.
 Admission charges also apply.

 The Great Hall, Orangery and parts of the deer park are all wheelchair-accessible.
 Our learning team will be delighted to organise specific activities, such as music, costume or handling sessions to suit the needs of your pupils.